Polyanyanwu/football-quiz-pp2/README.md

 <div id="wireframe"></div>

 ### **Wireframe - Design of the Site**
-I intended to have a one-page website with modal window pop ups that provide feedbacks and other necessary information like the explanation of answers, entry of username and detailed instructions for the quiz.
+The application is a one-page website with modal window pop ups that provide feedbacks and other necessary information like the explanation of answers, entry of username and detailed instructions for the quiz.
 The Wireframe for the site is shown below.
 ![Design of Wireframe](/docs/football_quiz_wireframe.png)

 <div id="flowchart"></div>